rayyaw/flash-patcher/README.md

 ## Installing and running

-To apply a patch, run the following command:
+To apply a patch, run the `flash-patcher` command.

-`./flash-patcher.py`

 The patcher will take the input SWF, apply the patches specified in the stage file (which must be located in the patch folder), and create the output SWF.

 The recommended way to install Flash Patcher is through pip.
-You can do this via [TODO].
+You can do this via TestPyPI with `pip install -i https://test.pypi.org/simple/ flash-patcher` until we are approved to create an account on the production PyPI environment.

 If you want to build the Flash Patcher .whl file locally, run `cd build && make wheel`.
 The .whl will be generated in the dist/ folder.
 The `hatch` pip package is required to run the build.